mikeswhitney33/glray-tracer/README.md

 ```
 So far this application only works on linux but I will take a look at extending it to other platforms.
 Currently, the program produces this output in a GLFWwindow.
 <img src="traced-image.png">
+Once the program is running, you can interacti with it using the WASD keys and mouse scroller.